-- (1) The accounting officer must establish and implement an appropriate demand management system in order to ensure that the resources required by the municipality supports its operational commitments and its strategic goals as outlined in the municipality's Integrated Development Plan. - (2) The demand management system must - - (a) include timely planning and management processes to ensure that all goods, services and works required by the municipality are quantified, budgeted for and timely and effectively delivered at the right locations and at the critical delivery dates and are of the appropriate quality and quantity procured at a fair cost; - (b) take into account any benefits of economies of scale that may be derived in the case of procurements of a repetitive nature; - (c) provide for the compilation of the required specifications to ensure that municipal needs are met; - (d) allow for the undertaking of appropriate industry analysis and research to ensure that innovations and technological benefits are maximized. - (3) The accounting officer must, prior to issuing an invitation to bid- - (a) properly plan for, and, as far as possible, accurately estimate the costs for the provision of goods, services and/or works for which an invitation to bid is to be issued;
+- (1) The accounting officer must establish and implement an appropriate demand management system in order to ensure that the resources required by the municipality supports its operational commitments and its strategic goals as outlined in the municipality's Integrated Development Plan. - (2) The demand management system must - - (a) include timely planning and management processes to ensure that all goods, services and works required by the municipality are quantified, budgeted for and timely and effectively delivered at the right locations and at the critical delivery dates and are of the appropriate quality and quantity procured at a fair cost; - (b) take into account any benefits of economies of scale that may be derived in the case of procurements of a repetitive nature; - (c) provide for the compilation of the required specifications to ensure that municipal needs are met; - (d) allow for the undertaking of appropriate industry analysis and research to ensure that innovations and technological benefits are maximized.

-- (b) determine the appropriate preference point system to be utilized in the evaluation and adjudication of bids to be received in response to the contemplated invitation to bid; and - (c) determine whether the goods, services and/or works for which an invitation to bid is to be issued has been designated for local production and content in terms of section 9 of the Preferential Procurement Regulations and paragraph 29(5) of this policy. - (4) The accounting officer must indicate in an invitation to submit a bid and in the applicable bid specification or terms of reference- - (a) that such bid will be evaluated on functionality and, in such event, the following shall be clearly stated: - (i) the evaluation criteria for measuring functionality which criteria must be objective; - (ii) the weight of each criterion which should not be generic but be determined separately for each bid on a case by case basis; - (iii) the applicable values that will be utilized when scoring each criterion which values must be objective; - (iv) the minimum qualifying score for functionality in order to enable the bid concerned to be further evaluated in terms of this policy provided that the aforesaid qualifying score: - (a) should not be generic but be determined separately for each bid on a case by case basis; and - (b) should not be prescribed so low that it may jeopardize the quality of the service or works required nor be so high that it may be restrictive to the extent that it jeopardizes the fairness of the supply chain management system; - (b) the fact that no bid will be regarded as an acceptable bid if the bidder or the goods, services and/or works to be procured, as the case may be, fails to achieve the minimum qualifying score for functionality as indicated in the invitation to bid and the relevant bid specification or terms of reference; and - (c) that bids that have achieved the minimum qualification score for functionality will be evaluated further in terms of the preference point systems referred to in paragraphs 29(3) and 29(4) of this policy. - (5) Any system designed in terms of this paragraph shall take cognizance of the provisions of this policy.
+- (3) The accounting officer must, prior to issuing an invitation to bid- - (a) properly plan for, and, as far as possible, accurately estimate the costs for the provision of goods, services and/or works for which an invitation to bid is to be issued; - (b) determine the appropriate preference point system to be utilized in the evaluation and adjudication of bids to be received in response to the contemplated invitation to bid; and - (c) determine whether the goods, services and/or works for which an invitation to bid is to be issued has been designated for local production and content in terms of section 9 of the Preferential Procurement Regulations and paragraph 29 (5) of this policy.

+(4) The accounting officer must indicate in an invitation to submit a bid and in the applicable bid specification or terms of reference-

+- (a) that such bid will be evaluated on functionality and, in such event, the following shall be clear stated: - (i) the evaluation criteria for measuring functionality which criteria must be objective; - (ii) the weight of each criterion which should not be generic but be determined separately for each bid on a case by case basis; - (iii) the applicable values that will be utilized when scoring each criterion which values must be objective; - (iv) the minimum qualifying percentage scored for functionality should be stated prior in order for bids to be further evaluated for price in terms in terms of this policy. - (v) Values will always range from 1 5 inter alia:- 1 = Poor; 2 = Acceptable; 3 = Good; 4 = Very Good & 5 = Excellent.
+Scoring of points by Bid Evaluation Committee members will always be subjective. - (b) the fact that no bid will be regarded as an acceptable bid if the bidder or the goods, services and/or works to be procured, as the case may be, fails to achieve the minimum qualifying score for functionality as indicated in the invitation to bid and the relevant bid specification or terms of reference; and - (c) Preference points as per Preference Procurement Regulations 2011 promulgated on 7 December 2011 will be added on points scored for price to determine the final score of each bid/bidder

+(d) That bids that have achieved the minimum qualification score for functionality will be evaluated further in terms of the preference point systems referred to in paragraphs 29(3) and 29(4) of this policy(point" c" should be numbered "b" vice versa.

+(5) Any system designed in terms of this paragraph shall take cognizance of the provisions of this policy.